Dognuk/carbon/README.md

 # Carbon
-Carbon is 2D sci-fi top-down adventure game written in Java.
+Carbon is 2D sci-fi rogue-like adventure game written in Java.
 It makes use of Slick2D for graphic display.
 The game concept and art can be found in the [/ABSTRACT](../blob/master/ABSTRACT/README.md) directory.

 ## Requirements to build
 - [JDK8][1]
 - [JRE8][2]
-- [Slick2D][3]
-- [LWJGL 2.9.3][4]
+- Maven

 ## Goal
 To build a better understanding of the game development process.